Cauayan, Negros Occidental: Peace and order

 Infrastructure

+Transportation

 The municipality can be reached through public utility buses and jeeps plying the route Bacolod-Cauayan-Sipalay-Hinoba-an with terminals in Bacolod City and sub-terminals in Kabankalan City on a scheduled basis.
 Transportation facilities plying the route from the Kabankalan to the different barangays and vice versa are public utility jeeps with terminals in other growth centers aside from Poblacion.
 There are about 525 units of public tricycles being utilized for short-distance travel.

+Roads

 The municipality has a total road length of 298 kilometers.
 Of this, barangay roads constitute 70.57 percent or an aggregate of 210.29 kilometers.
 Most of the barangay roads are still unpaved with a total of 192.98 kilometers categorized under the gravel road surface.
 Only 2.31 kilometers and three kilometers are of concrete and asphalt, respectively.
 Ranked next is the national road with a total of 64 kilometers or about 21.5 percent.
 Of the total, 62 kilometers are concrete asphalt and the remaining two kilometers as concrete road surface.
 The provincial roads, on the other hand, comprise 20.5 kilometers or equivalent to only 6.9 percent of the total road length where 17 kilometers are still classified under the gravel road surface.
 The municipal roads represent about 1.1 percent or a total of 3.21 kilometers; they are all of concrete surface and basically service the urban center with a total projected population of 7,096.

+Communication

 The municipality has no land line telephone connections.
 The only available facilities are the two telephone franchise holders or public calling offices: Philippine Long Distance Telephone Office (PLDT-PCO) and Bayan Telephone Services.

 Mailing services are mainly handled by the Bureau of Posts which is headed by a postmaster and two postmen.
 Other telecommunication services are the municipal radio station and the PC/PNP radio station with their citizens band radio operated by the office of the mayor and the PC/PNP, respectively.
 The former is engaged in communication services to and from the provincial offices and other municipal offices, while the latter specializes in communication services directly related to peace and order radio messages.

+Energy

 One of the major sources of power is the Negros Occidental Electric Cooperative (NOCECO), which started providing electric power in September 1982.
 It only covers six barangays; however, with an increasing population, the demand for electric power is also increasing.
 As a result, out of 25 barangays, 23 are already energized.
 The remaining two barangays settled down to kerosene, which is still widely used by the remaining 73 percent of the total number of potential consumers who are not served by the electric cooperative.